 Beginning in 2011 an international interdisciplinary research consortium has begun to build a historical database of sociocultural evolution.
-This consortium, called Seshat after the Ancient Egyptian knowledge deity, is spearheaded by Professor Peter Turchin (social scientist at the University of Connecticut and the Evolution Institute), Professor Harvey Whitehouse (anthropologist at the University of Oxford), Dr. Pieter François (historian at the Universities of Hertfordshire and Oxford), Professor Thomas Currie (anthropologist at the University of Exeter), and Dr. Kevin Feeney (computer scientist at the Trinity College Dublin).
+This consortium, called Seshat after the Ancient Egyptian knowledge deity, is spearheaded by Professor Peter Turchin (evolutionary anthropologist at the University of Connecticut and the Evolution Institute), Professor Harvey Whitehouse (anthropologist at the University of Oxford), Dr. Pieter François (historian at the Universities of Hertfordshire and Oxford), Professor Thomas Currie (anthropologist at the University of Exeter), and Dr. Kevin Feeney (computer scientist at the Trinity College Dublin).
 The project is supported by the Evolution Institute and is currently funded by several large grants from the UK (ESRC), the US (John Templeton Foundation, Tricoastal Foundation), and the EU (Horizon 2020).

 The database brings together data on social complexity, warfare, ritual, religion, institutions, and resources from across the globe and for the past 10,000 years, allowing systematic statistical analysis that will enable us to discover new patterns in world history and to test novel hypotheses about the evolution of social complexity.

 A detailed description of our aims, methodology and the type of data we collect can be found in our methodology paper.

 Since its inception in 2011, the project has developed and matured, and a growing number of distinguished historians have agreed to help us with the data collection in their respective fields of expertise with the support of our regional and temporal editors.
-A list of the experts already collaborating can be found at https://evolution-institute.org/seshat-listing.
+A list of the experts already collaborating can be found here.